yulonglim/tp/docs/DeveloperGuide.md

 With reference to the discussion on
-[*Synchronization of Student List in Model and UI*](#synchronization-of-student-list-in-model-and-ui) earlier, at any point of time, `filteredStudents` will contain either the list of all students from the currently selected class or the list of all students from all classes.
-By making `filteredStudents` a `FilteredList<Student>`, filtering can be done easily to both the list of all students from a class and the list of all students from all classes by just passing in the corresponding `Predicate<Student>`.
+[*Synchronization of Student List in Model and UI*](#synchronization-of-student-list-in-model-and-ui) earlier, at any point of time, `filteredStudents` will contain either the list of all the students from the currently selected class or the list of all the students from all the classes.
+By making `filteredStudents` a `FilteredList<Student>`, filtering can be done easily to both the list of all the students from a class and the list of all the students from all the classes by just passing in the corresponding `Predicate<Student>`.
 For example, `FindCommand` and `ListCommand` with the `absent` option filter the `filteredStudents` via `ModelManager#updateFilteredStudentList()` by passing in the `NameContainsKeywordsPredicate` and `StudentIsAbsentPredicate` respectively.
 To "clear" the filter on the other hand,